The Language Box: A Faroes Project Repository for Sharing Language Learning Resources in Distributed Social Spaces

-Its aim was to establish a lightweight repository for learners and teachers to store, manage and share their resources.
-It built on the CLARe repository (developed alongside the L2O Project), the experiences of the L2O, MURLLO and CLAReT projects, and continued to engage the active community of language teachers and learning technologists from those projects.
+Its primary aim is to establish a lightweight repository for learners and teachers to share their resources, based on the CLARE repository (developed alongside the L2O Project), the experiences of the L2O, MURLLO and CLAReT projects, and the active community of language teachers and learning technologists that these projects have been engaged with.

-Through previous workshops with the language teachers' community of practice two important lessons had been noted.
-These were that:
+Through a number of previous workshops with the language teachers' community of practice two important lessons have been noted:

-- the community was eager to share their resources and wanted a lightweight repository that they could incorporate into their everyday practice.
-They were also keen that the repository should have a user interface that followed the best practice principles of Web 2.0 sites (social, interlinked, evolving and flexible);
+- That the community is eager to share their resources and wants a lightweight repository that they can incorporate into their everyday practice.
+They are also keen that the repository should have a user interface that follows the best practice principles of Web 2.0 sites (social, interlinked, evolving and flexible).

-- practitioners were enthusiastic about sharing learning assets: simple resources such as videos, audio files and presentations.
+- That practitioners are enthusiastic about sharing learning assets: simple resources such as videos, audio files and presentations.

-The simplicity of producing and re-using resources (for example, there is no overhead of content packaging, or complex metadata authoring) makes them particularly attractive to practitioners.
-Further engagement with the community helped the project to deliver a really usable repository that fulfils these requirements.
-In addition, it allowed us to begin to explore the difficult issues concerning authorship, provenance, authority and copyright in the context of a real system with real users.
+The simplicity of producing and reusing resources (for example, there is no overhead of content packaging, or complex metadata authoring) makes them particularly attractive to practitioners.
+Further engagement with the community will help the project to deliver a really usable repository that fulfils these requirements.
+In addition, it will allow us to begin to explore the difficult issues concerning authorship, provenance, authority and copyright in the context of a real system with real users.

-Through engaging with the established community of language teachers in order to deploy a lightweight repository, the project team aimed to both foster cultural changes in resource sharing in the community, and also to create innovations in repository design based on Web 2.0 best practice.
+Through engaging with the established community of language teachers in order to deploy a lightweight repository we hope to both foster cultural changes in resource sharing in the community, and also to create innovations in repository design based on Web 2.0 best practice.